6 ways restaurants can plan for outdoor dining

 How can restaurants plan for outdoor dining?

-There are several ways pubs, bars, and restaurants can plan for outdoor dining in some capacity and aim to serve as many customers as possible this spring and summer.
-Whatever space you have for seating nearby, there’s an opportunity to make the most of it.
+There are several ways pubs, bars, and restaurants can plan for more outdoor dining customers.
+Whatever space you have for seating, either onsite or nearby, there’s an opportunity to make the most of it.
 See the ideas below:

 1. Look for your nearest green space

 Not every pub or restaurant is blessed with an outdoor area to call their own.
 But don’t let this stop you.
 Find the nearest green or seated area close to your venue and direct customers there.
 The pandemic has seen the UK make use of outdoor space like never before.
-After months of lockdown, the novelty of going out for food will be enough for people to enjoy the alfresco experience.
+The joy for going out for your favourite food and getting fresh air while you’re at it is what makes the alfresco experience.

 2. Takeaway drinks and boxes